setu-standards/documentation/app/docs/planning/Scenario 1/Readme.md

-# Scenario 1: planning done in the system of the staffing supplier
+# Scenario 1: planning in the system of the staffing supplier

 :::caution
 The SETU standard for planning and scheduling is currently under review.
 The documentation in this section is about version 0.9.